 1. The most basic and important skill here is being able to bargain.
 You do not have to feel shy or embarrassed when you bargain with the sellers.
 It is part of everyday life in China, so you can try your best to cut the price by 10% to 30% of their offer.

 2. You should be aware that almost all the world famous goods brands here are imitations, because a local and international reputation is gained for selling counterfeit luxury designer brands at relatively low prices.
 You can buy something very worthy if you like.

-3. Remember to go to different shops to ask the prices of the items you want to buy.
+3. Wandering around, you need to remember to go to different stores to ask the Silk Market Beijing prices of the items you want to buy.
 In this way, you can buy your items at the lowest price.
 Meanwhile, remember to check the quality carefully and ask for better ones, if the products are not perfect.

 4. When you buy electronic products in the market, be careful to check the quality.
 However, if you prefer to pay attention to the shape instead of the quality, you can buy anything you like without hesitation.
 But remember to bargain no matter what kind of article you buy.